g1879/DrissionPage/README.md

 ​	Parameter Description:

 - loc_or_str       - Query condition parameters

 - mode              - Find one or more, pass in 'single' or 'all'

 - show_errmsg  - Whether to throw and display when an exception occurs

 ​	Examples:

-- element.ele('@id:ele_id') - Find elements by attributes
+- Find with loc tuple:

+  - ele.ele((By.CLASS_NAME, 'ele_class')) - Return the first element whose class is ele_class in children

-- element.ele('tag:div') - Find elements by tag name
+- Find with query string：

+  Attributes, tag name and attributes, text, xpath, css selector.

+  Among them, @ means attribute, = means exact match,: means fuzzy match, the string is searched by default when there is no control string.

+  - page.ele('@class:ele_class')                      - Return the first class element containing ele_class
+  - page.ele('@name=ele_name')                    - Return the first element whose name is equal to ele_name
+  - page.ele('@placeholder')                            - Return the first element with placeholder attribute
+  - page.ele('tag:p')                                          - Return the first <p> element
+  - page.ele('tag:div@class:ele_class')            - Return the first class div element with ele_class
+  - page.ele('tag:div@class=ele_class')           - Return the first div element whose class is equal to ele_class
-- element.ele('text:some text') - Find elements by text
+  - page.ele('tag:div@text():some_text')           - Returns the first div element whose text contains some_text
+  - page.ele('tag:div@text()=some_text')          - Returns the first div element whose text is equal to some_text
-- element.ele('some text') - Find elements by text
+  - page.ele('text:some_text')                            - Returns the first element whose text contains some_text
+  - page.ele('some_text')                                   - Return the first text element containing some_text (equivalent to the previous line)
+  - page.ele('text=some_text')                           - Returns the first element whose text is equal to some_text
+  - page.ele('xpath://div[@class="ele_class"]')  - Return the first element that matches the xpath
-- element.ele('css:>div') - Find elements by css selector
+  - page.ele('css:div.ele_class')                         - Return the first element that matches the css selector
-- element.ele('xpath://div') - Find elements according to xpath
-- element.ele((By.ID, 'ele_id')) - Find elements according to loc

-### eles
+### eles()

 ​	eles(loc_or_str: Union[tuple, str], show_errmsg: bool = False) ->  List[SessionElement]